 - Currency - Israeli new shekel is the official currency of Jerusalem.
-Be wary of people trying to pass off the old version of shekel as the new one: the old ones do not have any value.
+Be wary of people trying to pass off the old version of a shekel as the new one: the old ones do not have any value.
 ATMs are widely available, except near the borders with Jordan and Egypt and credit cards accepted throughout the city.

 - Weather - The weather in Jerusalem is characterized by hot and sunny summers, and long sunny spells, with clear skies from May to September.
 January is the coldest month of the year, with an average temperature of 9.1 °C.

 - Airports - Atarot Airport, the main airport in Jerusalem, located between Jerusalem and Ramallah, is currently not in use.
-The closest one to Jerusalem is Ben Gurion International Airport, the busiest, and the main international airport of Israel.
+The closest one to Jerusalem is Ben Gurion International Airport, the busiest, and the main international airport in Israel.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Jerusalem since it covers not only the costs of medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Jerusalem since it covers not only the costs of medical problems but also theft and loss of valuables.